jwegmann27/frontend-nanodegree-mobile-portfolio/views/README.md

 Post Lesson 6 Painting and Composite
-- To help with achieving 60fps I used will change transform.
-This is important becuase it will lesson
+- To help with achieving 60fps I modified the amount of pizzas on the screen becuase 200 originally was way too much.

 Overview of fixes to Pizza.html
 1. Fixed changePizzaSizes so that no forced sync layout ocurred in the for loop.
 Also made for loop simplier